EmiliaStrom/trash/H06b_read_me_semantic.md

 ### Translation

 1. The translation is based on the German transcription and focuses on understandability for non-German speakers.
+For a word-for-word translation of relevant utterances refer to glossing.
-2. Relevant translation decisions
+2. Specific translation decisions

    a.
 Interjections (all marked @i):
       - 'hä' = 'huh'
       - 'mhm' = 'mhm'